Can I use my system during the day?

 Can I connect my cable or dish TV to my system?

-How can I connect my iPhone to the projector?
+Can I connect my iPhone to the projector?

-How can I connect my Android phone to the projector?
+Can I connect my Android phone to the projector?

 Are the speakers wireless?